 I already have a co-op.
 Can my whole co-op do Catholic Schoolhouse?

 Of course!
 As long as the co-op members understand the philosophy, a great group can be formed.

 How do we find a meeting place?

 The easiest way is to start with your own church – just ask!
 Since my church has a school that utilizes the facilities during the day, I checked with local libraries, recreation centers, and other churches.
 A nearby Catholic church turned out to be the perfect solution for our program.

 Our Tour Guide is a week-by-week presentation of all the memory work covered in Catholic Schoolhouse.
 These topics form the core of our grammar stage program.
 The tutors use this guide to present the Tour Guide topics in class.
 The parent at home will want to have this guide to re-enforce, practice, and expand upon the topics at home.

-Parents or other interested individuals (such as a supportive family member or church member) act as the tutors for the program.
-Prior to tutoring, they are trained in key areas such as classroom behavior, academic preparations and expectations.
+Parents or other interested individuals (such as a supportive family member or church member) act as the Class Leader for the program.
+Prior to the first day of class, Class Leaders are trained in key areas such as classroom behavior, academic preparations and expectations.
+Following our mission, a focus on virtues modeled by the Class Leader is a significant part of the training.
 They also meet regularly for planning and idea sharing.

 What about all the little ones?
 Catholic families tend to be large.